 Handling chargebacks can be quite time-consuming.
 Eaton-Cardone says the first thing the merchant needs to do is to “determine the true source of the chargeback.”
 Is it fraud?
 Did the item get lost in shipping or delivered to the wrong address?
 Did the merchandise arrive damaged?

-If your sales volume is sufficient, an alternative to handling your own chargebacks is to use a service such as Chargebacks911® to handle disputes for you.
+If your sales volume is sufficient, an alternative to handling your own chargebacks is to use a service to handle disputes for you.

 How to Spot Fraudulent Orders and Avoid Chargebacks

 There’s no surefire way to prevent chargebacks.
 But there are things you can do to minimize them.
 If you’re dealing with customers in person, you may be able to spot fake credit cards by looking over the card carefully.

 Check the appearance of the card, the numbers on the card, the magnetic strip, and the hologram.
 A customer that seems evasive or fidgety could be a reason for concern, as well.

 For online sales, you don’t have those visual clues, but there are still steps you can take to reduce the occurrence of fraud.

 - Use address verification (AVS) and card code verification (CCV) for all card-not-present sales (that is, online and mail order sales).